oss-slu/oss.slu.github.io/blog/2024-12-12-tbe-initiate.md

 “Java’s enterprise capabilities meet TBE’s flexibility—this project truly showcases the power of collaboration.” – [**MyrlManohar Reddy**](https://github.com/yrlmanoharreddy)

 “Building dynamic and responsive JavaScript applications for TBE has been a rewarding experience.
-The journey has been a testament to innovation and teamwork.” – [**Victor**](https://github.com/git-voo)
+The journey has been a testament to innovation and teamwork.” – [**Victor Onoja**](https://github.com/git-voo)

 “Python's versatility shines in this project, enabling efficient handling of complex data workflows.
 I'm excited to see its potential grow further!” – [**Harshitha Thota**](https://github.com/harshitha-thota)